 My research focuses on using brain and behavioral responses to better understand how we perceive and engage with music, sound, and images.
 Other research interests include music information retrieval and interactions with music services; development and application of novel EEG analysis techniques; and promotion of reproducible and cross-disciplinary research through open-source software and datasets.

 As a first-gen college student, woman in STEM, and Native Hawaiian, I have experienced both the challenges of feeling underrepresented in my environments and the benefits of mentorship and positive role models.
 I make an effort to help others through direct mentorship and community initiatives.
-I am actively involved with Women in Music Information Retrieval (WiMIR), where I am a founding co-organizer of both the WiMIR Mentoring Program (now in its fourth year) and WiMIR Workshop (now in its second year), and serve on the board of the International Society for Music Information Retrieval (ISMIR).
-I am also active with the First-Gen/Low-Income program at Stanford University, where as a graduate student and postdoc I helped organize their mentoring program for two years.
+I am actively involved with Women in Music Information Retrieval (WiMIR), where I co-founded the WiMIR Mentoring Program (now in its sixth year) and am a founding co-organizer of the WiMIR Workshop (now in its fourth year).
+I am a Board Member-at-Large for the International Society for Music Information Retrieval (ISMIR).
+At Stanford I am the founding program advisor for the Peer Mentoring in Music (PMM) program, and from 2015 to 2019 I was active with the First-Gen/Low-Income program at Stanford University, including as co-organizer of their mentoring program for two years.

 May 6, 2020 | Neural correlation study published